bcosca/fatfree/readme.md

 ### Enough Said - See For Yourself

-Unpack the contents of `fatfree-3.x.x.zip` anywhere in your hard drive.
+Unzip the contents of the distribution package anywhere in your hard drive.
 By default, the framework file and optional plug-ins are located in the `lib/` path.
 Organize your directory structures any way you want.
 You may move the default folders to a path that's not Web-accessible for better security.
 Delete the plug-ins that you don't need.
 You can always restore them later and F3 will detect their presence automatically.

 Important: If your application uses APC, Memcached, WinCache, XCache, or a filesystem cache, clear all cache entries first before overwriting an older version of the framework with a new one.